After giving birth, the hormones in your body change quickly.

 The pelvic floor is often weak after pregnancy and childbirth.
 During pregnancy, hormones cause supporting tissues and ligaments to become lax or relaxed.
 It takes time for them to strengthen again after birth.

-Contact your GP, public health nurse or physiotherapist if you think you have symptoms of prolapse.
+Non-urgent advice: Contact your GP, public health nurse or women's health physiotherapist if:

 Symptoms of prolapse include: